kalendar/assessments/srl/strategies/help_seeking/medium.md

 To guide you in becoming more proficient in help-seeking, we offer you three ideas.
 Use as many of them as you would like.

-1. Click on the **Learn** button to read more about what help-seeking is and why it is important
+1. Click on the **Learn** button to read more about what help-seeking is and why it is important.
-2. Click on the **See** button to read more in-depth cases
+2. Click on the **See** button to read in-depth cases about managing environment.
 3. Click on the **Do** button to learn about strategies to help you get the support you need.